 - Public transport is for essential travel only

-- Do not book any foreign travel until mid-March at the earliest and do not travel abroad.
+- Do not book any foreign travel up to and including 15 May at the earliest and do not travel abroad.

 Useful documents and links